gregschullo/python/chapter3/chapter3-notes.md

 If you only know the value of the item you want to remove, you can use the remove() method.

 - the remove method only removes the first instance of the value you specify.
 If a value appears more than once in a list, you would need to use a loop to remove all instances.

+List Sorting Methods:
+sort() - permanently sorts a list
+sorted() - displays a list as if it were sorted, but does not alter the list